Hazardous Waste

 I find it motivating to be working at a time of both genuine need for better understanding human impacts on the environment and the emergence of tools and technologies that allow us to process data and understand the world like never before.
 I’m always excited to learn new skills and better ways to address complex problems.

-I feel fortunate to work with so many dedicated researchers at EPA and other agencies on remediating contaminated water sources, adapting to climate change, and providing decision-support in related areas.
-While my particular expertise is groundwater, I’ve had the opportunity to lead projects in urban planning, coral reefs, climate change resilience, emergency response, stormwater, modeling, and more.
+I feel fortunate to work with so many dedicated researchers at EPA and other agencies on remediating contaminated water sources, increasing community resilience, and developing decision-support tools.
+While my particular expertise is groundwater, I’ve had the opportunity to lead projects in urban planning, coral reefs, emergency response, stormwater, modeling, and more.
 Multi-disciplinary approaches are helpful for tackling all these issues, and I’m always learning.

 Environmental science—especially figuring out how and where chemicals move through the environment—is continually challenging and endlessly fascinating.
 It’s extremely rewarding to know that our work helps protect human health and make sites safer for future generations.